stopfstedt/maester-luwin/README.md

 Maester Luwin is a Discord bot that will post the Oracle text or image of a _Game of Thrones: LCG_ card to your text channels when a card name is referenced.
 The Maester Luwin bot is a modified version of the excellent bot Servo found at https://github.com/scryfall/servo

+## Data Import

+The cards data _must_ be imported by running `node run import`.
+It will pull the the entire cards data set from [ThronesDB's][https://thronesdb.com] public API, transform it, and save it to the `/data` directory as file.

+See this [article](https://devcenter.heroku.com/articles/scheduler) on how to reimport the data as a scheduled job.

 ## Usage

 You must have the _Manage Server_ permission to add Servo to your Discord server.